mratsim/weave/picasso/channels/channels_shm_spsc_bounded.md

     and x, y      ; set x to zero if x == N
 ```

+### Advanced performance issues

+Even once the previous modulo/size issues, a naive design of the queue will be subject to cache thrashing due to false sharing.

+Padding by a single cache line might not be enough due to prefetching.

+Every send/recv operations will need to access contested cache-line to read or write the head and tail indices.
+In the litterature (see MCRingBUffer paper or B-Queue paper) one way around that is to cache on the producer/consumer cache-line a valid index up to which no isEmpty/isFull check is required.

+Designers of the queue then have tradeoffs:
+  - regarding the distance between the head and tail, to always keep a cache-line in-between them
+  - regarding batching to limit reading from the read/write index in the other thread cacheline
+    - which requires unused memory slots
+    - is only useful if a batch is bigger than a cacheline
+    - might deadlock in a case of MCRingBuffer (see B-Queue paper http://psy-lob-saw.blogspot.com/2013/11/spsc-iv-look-at-bqueue.html blog on B-Queue)
+    - Latency to fight the empty queue cache thrashing with thee temporal slipping technique
+  - regarding a queue optimized for always near-full scenarios or always near empty (Liberty Queue paper)
+  - regarding using data null/not-null values to check for fullness/emptiness

 ## SPSC Queue formal verification:
 - Correct and Efficient Bounded FIFO Queues, Nhat Minh Le et al: